New Eastern Europe

-New Eastern Europe is a bimonthly political news magazine based in Krakow, Poland.
+New Eastern Europe is a bimonthly political news magazine based in Kraków, Poland.
 The magazine covers articles about the news and affairs related to central and eastern Europe.

+The journal has an Editorial Board composed of: Paweł Kowal, Eugeniusz Smolar, Jarosław Hrycak, Mykoła Ryabczuk, Lilia Szewcowa, George Mink, Jan Zielonka, Ivan Krastev and Cornelius Ochmann.

 History and profile

 New Eastern Europe, headquartered in Krakow, was first published in 2011.
 The magazine provides news and opinion articles on former Eastern Bloc countries.
 The publishers are The Jan Nowak-Jezioranski College of Eastern Europe and the European Solidarity Centre.
 The magazine is published bimonthly in English.